Chapter 1 : Another Year and Worries of War

 My mind wandered away from the sorting; I couldn’t help but stare at the greasy-haired man sitting in the tallest chair at the table.
 I wanted to hex him so bad.

-, I thought in disgust.
+The evil traitor, I thought in disgust.
 I thought of many rude swear words in my head, silently directing them at him.
 It was childish satisfaction, I know, but if I threatened him out loud, I would probably be murdered by his little Death Eater friends over there.